warmthless/split-deconvolution/README.md

 ```

 ## Deconvolution execution on Google Edge TPU
-In order to use your own data on Google Edge TPU, you need to provide
-* Network configuration `.csv`
-* Model Parameters `.npy`

 To compare the deconvolution implementations on Google Edge TPU, we have one deconvolution layer implemented using both baseline deconvolution and the split deconvolution.
 The data for the two deconvolution implementations are stored as two `.pb` files which is required by Google Edge TPU and can be downloaded from the dropbox link https://www.dropbox.com/sh/qenwhtupqkfsezv/AACRLlnFvzCe2VvkXCC3DChJa?dl=0.

 The reason that we do not implement the whole neural network is that the converted deconvolution using both zero padding and split deconvolution need output reorganization for the computing in the next layer.
 The output reorganization itself is trivial becasue it is essentially to store the output data in the on-chip buffers in DRAM on some scattered but sequential locations of DRAM which is slightly differently to a conventional sequential write back.
 As DMA module is usually required for any CNN processors because they want to have the output written back to external memory.
 However, it is not open to users, so we have no choice but to do it on the host.
 Also the overhead of the data reorganization on host can be measured.
 The overhead is negligible according to our experiments.
 The whole dataflow is also verified on our in-house AI chip, through it is not in the market yet.
 We are working toward to an open sourced FPGA version with netlist.
 It will appear soon.
 We will have more experiments announced later.